degrandisdaniele/IoT/README.md

-# Arduino IoT Data Logger Project
+# IoT Sensor Module WIFI Project

+## Overview
 This project implements an IoT data logging system using Arduino Nano 33 IoT boards to collect sensor data and transmit it to a server for storage and visualization.

 ## Project Overview

-The system consists of the following components:
+The system consists of two main components:

-1. **Arduino Nano 33 IoT** - Collects sensor data and transmits it to a server
-2. **Web Server** - Receives, stores, and visualizes the sensor data
+1. A sensor module that collects environmental data (temperature, humidity, and sound levels)
+2. A WiFi module that transmits the collected data to a server
-3. **Simulators** - Python scripts that simulate Arduino devices for testing
+3. Simulators - Python scripts that simulate Arduino devices for testing

 ## Hardware Requirements
 - Arduino Nano 33 IoT board
-- Temperature sensor (connected to analog pin A0)
+- HTS221 temperature and humidity sensor
+- PDM microphone
+- I2C connection between modules
-- Optional: Humidity sensor, light sensor, microphone
+- Optional: Additional sensors (light sensor)

 ## Software Requirements
 - Arduino IDE with the following libraries:
   - WiFiNINA
   - ArduinoHttpClient